 Our Reporting and Finances

 Our audited funding and expense figures are published each year.
-In the download folders below you can find a review of the first 5 years of ITSCI, as well as more recent financial figures.
+In the download folders below you can find a review of the first 5 years of ITSCI, more recent annual financial reports, as well as a summary of funding, expenses and on-going cash reserve by year.